data301-2021-summer2/project-group33/analysis/ThomasDietrich/README.md

-This contains each Milestone of the project that was due, additional functions can be found in analysis/scripts.
+## This folder contains each Milestone of the project that was due (including Tableau Workbook), additional functions can be found in analysis/scripts.